Cloudinary provides two methods for organizing and sharing your assets: folders and collections.

 To remove assets from a collection:

 Display the contents of the relevant collection, select the assets you want to remove, and click Remove from the assets toolbar.
+You can also remove a single asset from the collection by right-clicking it and selecting Remove from collection.

 If you have multiple users in your account, and some of those users have the Media Library User role, you can share collections with select user groups or individual account users at various permission levels.
 You can also generate a public link that can enable stakeholders without access to your Cloudinary account to view or download the assets in a collection in a dedicated collect web page.
 The URL can be generated with or without an expiration date.